 Launched in 2012, DACA affirmed our core values as a nation and brought the American Dream within reach for DACAmented immigrants.
 By every measure, this policy was a resounding success, allowing beneficiaries to earn a better living, pursue further education, purchase cars and homes, and start new businesses.
 Perhaps most importantly, it provided a greater sense of safety and security, affirming for these newcomers that they belong.

 Philanthropy played an important role in ensuring DACA’s success.
 Through the Delivering on the Dream initiative, GCIR engaged more than 100 foundations nationally and in 15 states that invested and leveraged over $42 million to provide eligible immigrants with access to this life-changing benefit.
 Local, state, and national funders delivered on DACA’s promise through collaboration and coordination, and these strategies can be deployed again to meet new challenges.

 Building on Delivering on the Dream, GCIR stands ready to advance a robust response in partnership with our member foundations and the broader philanthropic community.
-We call on philanthropy to address immediate needs and support the development of long-term policy solutions for DACAmented immigrants and other populations impacted by exclusionary policies.
+We call on philanthropy to address immediate needs and support the development of long-term policy solutions.
 We urge you to stand up as agents of change and assert your public voice to push back against anti-immigrant forces and their divisive rhetoric.
 Your courage, compassion, and leadership are needed now more than ever.